fosskers/t/README.markdown

     31 - Write chapter 10 of the novel.
     $

-`t` will list all of your unfinished tasks and their IDs.
+`t3` will list all of your unfinished tasks and their IDs.

 ### Finish a Task

-After you're done with something, use `t -f ID` to finish it:
+After you're done with something, use `t3 -f ID` to finish it:

-    $ t -f 31
+    $ t3 -f 31
-    $ t
+    $ t3
     9  - Buy more beer.
     30 - Clean the apartment.
     $